This is general information and not medical advice. Consult your own licensed healthcare provider for medical advice. |

 Mosquitoes

 [edit]Despite their small size, mosquitoes kill far more people each year than all other animals put together.
 Pregnant women need to avoid mosquitoes and the diseases they carry, especially Zika virus and malaria.
-Unfortunately, this is a little more difficult that usual, as pregnancy raises the body's temperature, makes the mother breathe harder, and generally sends out more of the signals that mosquitoes use to home in on their targets.
+Unfortunately, this is a little more difficult than usual, as pregnancy raises the body's temperature, makes the mother breathe harder, and generally sends out more of the signals that mosquitoes use to home in on their targets.
 DEET-based bug repellents are usually recommended, as they are effective and tests have showed them not to be associated with birth defects.

 Vaccines